Life Enhancement through Athletic Participation

 - Promote personal responsibility and accountability

-- Learn the discipline necessary to be successful in sports, school and life
+- Develop the discipline needed to be successful in sports, school and life

 Sport Specific Camp

-Applied Sport Psychology - LEAP teaches the proven sport psychology techniques - such as goal setting, relaxation, concentration and positive self-talk - in an interactive and non-traditional games environment of through sports participation and then helps youth apply the techniques to other aspects of their lives.
+LEAP teaches proven sport psychology techniques - such as goal setting, relaxation, concentration and positive self-talk - in an interactive and non-traditional games environment of through sports participation and then helps youth apply the techniques to other aspects of their lives.

 To learn more about LEAP’s ongoing services, contact Deborah Osteen at email@example.com or (925) 969-3413.